hanilz/shitot_zerli/README.md

 It uses an OCSF client-server framework that establishes a TCP connection between a client and the server.

-JavaFX with SceneBuilder were used to design and develop the UI/UX of the application.
+JavaFX with SceneBuilder were used to design and develop the UI/UX and the frontend of the application.

 MySQL with JDBC served as the database for this project.